 Studies have shown that as many as 40%-60% of people taking antidepressants will experience emotional blunting.
 This can result in:

-- Finding it hard to laugh or cry when it’s appropriate
+• Finding it hard to laugh or cry

 Why Do SSRIs Make You Feel Flat?

-The most commonly prescribed antidepressants are selective serotonin reuptake inhibitors (SSRIs).
-SSRIs work by increasing the levels of serotonin in the brain — a messenger chemical that transfers signals from nerve cells to the brain (also known as neurotransmitters).
+The most commonly prescribed antidepressants are SSRIs.
+These work by increasing the levels of serotonin in the brain — a messenger chemical that transfers signals from nerve cells to the brain (also known as neurotransmitters).
 This valuable chemical positively impacts a person’s emotions, mood and sleep.

 After relaying a message, the body typically reabsorbs serotonin into the nerve cells in a process known as reuptake.
 SSRIs inhibit, or block, this reabsorption.
 This means more serotonin is able to continue to pass messages to nearby cells, which keeps serotonin levels high.

 Unfortunately, SSRIs can sometimes be too effective.
 The level of serotonin can become unbalanced and leave the individual unable to process and feel their “high highs” or “low lows.”
-So, while it helps people not feel depressed, it can also stop people from feeling their highs (laughing, enjoyment, motivation, etc.).
+So, while they help people not feel depressed, SSRIs can also stop people from feeling their highs (laughing, enjoyment, motivation, etc.).
 This leaves the person feeling a type of level-headed “flat” at all times.

 However, it’s also important to understand that while emotional blunting from antidepressants can happen, it’s not the intended result.
 You don’t have to accept it as a side effect you must live with.
-There are remedies available, and individuals who feel flat due to their antidepressants are encouraged to speak to their doctor about this side effect.
+There are remedies available, and individuals who feel flat due to their antidepressants should speak to their doctor about this side effect.

 Potential Remedies for Emotional Bluntness